decred/dcrdocs/docs/wallets/decrediton/using-decrediton.md

 ### Statistics

-This page displays various statistics about all of the available Voting Service Providers.
+This page displays various statistics about all of the available voting service providers.
 The dropdown can be used to change the currently displayed pool.

 ![VSP statistics page](/img/decrediton/pool-stats.png)